bilal-fazlani/NugetSourceManager/README.md

 NugetSourceManager remove "MyLocalNugetPackages_Latest"
 ```

 ## Cool.
-Can I enable or disable a souce ?
+Can I enable or disable a source ?
 Yes.
 Similar to 'remove` command, it supports name or path.

 ```